zogheibc/zogheibc.github.io/_pages/research.md

 ## 📝 Cross-domain and Interdisciplinary Data Practice

 My current main focus and my dissertation project, I'm framing cross-domain integration (think: synthesis) as a data/information practice so that cross-domain researchers can better understand and articulate how they are integrating data from multiple domains.
+This work is supported by a SSHRC Doctoral Fellowship and a Coalition Publica Doctoral Scholarship.

 ### Publications
 - \* [Zogheib, C. (2023).
 Interdisciplinary Integration as Information Work.
 Issues In Interdisciplinary Studies, 41(1).](https://zogheibc.github.io/files/2023-01-01-interdisciplinary-integration-as-info-work.pdf)